-5 different companies, multiple loans, all totaling more than $80,000 in student loans!
+5 different companies, multiple student loans, all totaling more than $80,000 in student loans!
 With interest, it came out to more than $100,000!
 In theory, I knew college was going to cost a lot.
-But I did things to decrease that cost like living on campus for only the first year and commuting the rest.
+But I did things to decrease that cost, such as, living on campus for only the first year and commuting the rest.
 School only took me 4 years instead of doing the easier 5 year route because I didn’t want to pay the extra money.
-However, with extra nursing school fees and barely any financial aid, I had gotten myself into a ton of debt!
+However, with extra nursing school fees and barely any financial aid, I got myself into a ton of student loan debt!

-A couple of months later in October, my loans were due.
+A couple of months later in October, my student loans were out of the grace period and into repayment.
 Luckily for me, I had started a great job in a hospital as a NICU nurse!
 My dream job.
-I made enough money to pay all my minimum payments, which is more than some of my colleagues could say.
+[Read my letter to a preemie to see what I do every day!]
+I made enough money to pay all my minimum payments, which is more than some of my colleagues could say, unfortunately.
 However, the amount of loans I had to pay (while paying for my wedding) seemed like too much.
 There was a black hole called student loans, and I couldn’t see the light at the end of the tunnel.
 It seemed like I would never pay them off.

 Luckily, my parents taught me how to be wise with money.
 I knew I at least had to pay the minimums, but I paid extra as much as I could.
 Within the first year, of graduating and before getting married, I had already paid off 2 small loans and 1 medium loan from Sallie Mae (never again!).
 I was still living with my parents, had no car payments, no credit card debt and was basically throwing every penny I could at my loans.